Unboxed-Software/solana-course/content/token-swap.md

 ### Swap Pools

 Before we get into how to create and interact with swap pools on Solana, it’s important we understand the basics of what a swap pool even is.
 A swap pool is an aggregation of two different tokens, we’ll call them `TokenA` and `TokenB` for now, with the purpose of providing liquidity to facilitate swapping from A to B and vice versa.

 Users provide liquidity to these pools by depositing their own tokens into each pool, these users are called liquidity providers.
-Once a liquidity provider (or LP) deposits some tokens to the swap pool, they are minted LP-tokens which represent their fractional ownership in the pool.
+Once a liquidity provider (or LP) deposits some tokens to the swap pool, they LP-tokens are minted that represent their fractional ownership in the pool.
 LP’s are incentivized to provide liquidity because most swap pools charge a transaction fee to facilitate the swap, these transactions fees are then paid out to the LP’s in proportion to the amount of liquidity they are providing in the pool.
-When an LP is ready to withdraw their deposited liquidity, their LP tokens are burned and their deposited tokens are sent from their respective swap pools back to the LP’s wallet.
+When an LP is ready to withdraw their deposited liquidity, their LP tokens are burned and tokens from the pool, proportional to the amount of LP tokens burned, are sent to their wallet.

 The purpose of swap pools is to create a decentralized way to facilitate trade between users.
-The conventional way for users to execute trades like this is through a central limit order book on a centralized exchange, this is how you would buy a stock and/or future in traditional finance.
-This generally requires a trusted third-party intermediary, thus a new way to trade has been created due to the decentralized nature of crypto.
+The conventional way for users to execute trades like this is through a central limit [order book](https://www.investopedia.com/terms/o/order-book.asp) on a centralized exchange, this is how you would buy a stock and/or future in traditional finance.
+This generally requires a trusted third-party intermediary, thus a new way to facilitate trade has been created due to the decentralized nature of crypto.
 [Project Serum](https://www.projectserum.com/) is actually a decentralized central limit order book built on Solana.

 Swap pools are completely decentralized and anybody can issue instructions to the swap program to create a new swap pool between any SPL tokens they wish.
-Swap pools and AMMs (Automated Market Makers) are an extremely fascinating and complex topic of DeFi, it would be well outside the scope of this lesson to get into the nitty-gritty details of these topics here, but there is tons of material out there available to you if you’re interested.
+Swap pools and AMMs (Automated Market Makers) are an extremely fascinating and complex topic of DeFi, it would be well outside the scope of this lesson to get into the nitty-gritty details of these topics here, but there is a ton of material out there available to you if you’re interested.
 The Solana Token Swap program was heavily inspired by [Uniswap](https://uniswap.org/) and [Balancer](https://balancer.fi/) for example, more information is available in their excellent documentation.

 ### Creating a Swap Pool

 Creating swap pools with the SPL token swap program really showcases the account, instruction, and authorization models on Solana, this lesson will combine and build on top of a lot of what we have learned so far in the course.

 There are many accounts required to create a pool and they all must be initialized in a specific way in order for the swap program to process them successfully.
 The following accounts are needed: